 Search Classified Listings

 What did deal-seekers do before classified ads went digital?
-Craigslist, LetGo, and even your local newspaper’s websie all offer listings from people eager to get rid of their old furniture.
+Craigslist, LetGo, and even your local newspaper’s website all offer listings from people eager to get rid of their old furniture.
 Sure, the items you find won’t look store-bought, but a fresh coat of paint can make a difference.

 It’s even possible to find items for free, especially when you offer to disassemble and transport the furniture yourself.
 Just search carefully and read descriptions with a skeptical eye.
 There are plenty of jewels to discover if you look hard enough.